rsanchovilla/SimH_cpanel/README.md

 other devices: tapes, card readers, disk, etc.

-IBM360 and i7000 work is based on Richard Cornwell SimH fork, modified to use cpanel modules. swtpc6800 work is based on SimH Bill Beech. i701, i650 and NORC simulators are my own SimH simulators
+IBM360 and i7000 work is based on Richard Cornwell SimH fork, modified to use cpanel modules. swtpc6800 work is based on Bill Beech SimH simulator. i701, i650 and NORC simulators are my own SimH simulators

 <table>